Large staging area with packed furniture on rolling carts

 3D load planning as a key factor

-Alignment of tour planning and production
+Alignment of route planning and production

 Our solution